Policemen Confronting Homeless People

-Mr. Squigglekins and I were driving to our favorite artisanal coffee shop, House Roots Coffee when we saw policemen confronting and asking homeless people to move their belongings.
-I felt bad because it represented an example of stigma towards homelessness and also a band aid when dealing with them.
-When Mr. Squigglekins and I came back from our coffee trip, we saw that they were gone.
+Mr. Squigglekins and I were driving to our favorite artisanal coffee shop, House Roots Coffee when we saw police officers confronting and asking homeless people to move their belongings.
+I felt terrible because it represented an example of stigma towards homelessness and also a band-aid when dealing with them.
+After Mr. Squigglekins and I came back from our coffee trip, we saw that they were gone.

-The experts agreed that although progress has been made to combat homelessness, there still is a long way to go.
-Even though Los Angeles has made a major push to increase affordable housing, the homeless population outpaces the resources provided.
-Obstacles include sky rocking home costs aka gentrification, insufficient state and federal funding, disorganized outreach, and the social stigma attached to homelessness.
+The experts agreed there still is a long way to combat homelessness even though there is progress.
+Although Los Angeles has made a significant push to increase affordable housing, the homeless population outpaces the resources provided.
+Obstacles include sky rocking home costs aka gentrification, not enough state and federal funding, disorganized outreach, and the social stigma attached to homelessness.

-The basic foundation to solving homelessness is the human connection–meaning talking to people about their plight and acknowledging their existence.
+The necessary foundation for solving homelessness is the human connection–meaning talking to people about their plight and acknowledging their existence.
 Many derelict and destitute people are invisible and ignored.
-The work helping the homeless is not straightforward, it’s non-linear and messy, but it still needs to be done.

 Photo By By Eric Pouhier (own work by Eric Pouhier) [CC BY-SA 2.5 (http://creativecommons.org/licenses/by-sa/2.5)], via Wikimedia Commons.

 (Los Angeles Based)